mantidproject/mantid/docs/source/release/v3.14.0/direct_inelastic.rst

 - Changes to :ref:`ComputeCalibrationCoefVan <algm-ComputeCalibrationCoefVan>`:

   - It is now possible to turn off the Debye-Waller correction
-  - The temperature sample log entry can be given in an instrument parameter ``temperature_sample_log``.
+  - The temperature sample log entry can be given in an instrument parameter ``temperature_sample_log``
   - The temperature sample log can now be a time series.

 - :ref:`ComputeIncoherentDOS <algm-ComputeIncoherentDOS>` now supports computation from :math:`S(2\theta,E)` workspace.